 - The subject of the email should be TARDY #.
 The # should represent the number of tardies a student has accrued for the trimester. - Click on the Time Exception tab and choose the site. - Click on TARDY. - Enter in all capital letters under reason: the reason such as /SICK; TRAFFIC, etc.

 Absences

-- Click on the Time Exception tab and choose the site. - Click on ABSENT. - Enter in all capital letters under reason: the reason such as /SICK; OUT OF TOWN; FUNERAL ETC. BE VERY BRIEF. - The first three absences of each trimester will result in a 10-point reduction of the professional accountability grade for each day absence.
+- Click on the Time Exception tab and choose the site. - Click on ABSENT. - Enter in all capital letters under reason: the reason such as SICK; OUT OF TOWN; FUNERAL ETC. BE VERY BRIEF.